 Beautiful fragrance, along with its charming "pansy" faces, makes this a delightful orchid to grow.

 Most pansy orchids (Miltoniopsis spp.) will bloom in spring and some will give a second show of flowers in autumn, if you can keep your plant happy.
 Keep it slightly pot-bound, and provide plenty of humidity (at least 60% relative humidity).

 You'll get the most blooms by deadheading faded flowers.
 Each bloom lasts about a month, then wilts.
-Cutting off spent flowers right away will promote more blooms.
+Cut off spent flowers right away to keep them blooming.

 Cattleya orchids are hands-down the most popular with orchid growers.
 And it's no wonder.
 Countless cattleya hybrids offer exotic color combinations, big blooms and frilly petals.
 They are -- without a doubt -- some of the showiest orchids around.

 Cattleya labiata is the species on which the genus is based and is one of the most fragrant orchids you'll find anywhere.
 Look for this species, or a hybrid based on C. labiata, for captivating fragrance.

 Endless color combinations and patterns make Zygopetalums captivating for the orchid collector.